saref/bayan/README.md

 time_allowed is the maximum solve time in seconds that Bayan will execute till.

-delta #unsure how I should describe this#

 resolution is the resolution parameter in the modularity function.

 ## Returns:
 modularity value of the returned partition.

-optimality_gap is the guaranteed upperbound of the percentage difference between the modularity of the returned returned and the maximum modularity.
+optimality_gap is the guaranteed upperbound of the percentage difference between the modularity of the returned partition and the maximum modularity.

 community is a nested list describing the community assignment of the returned partition.